container-storage-interface/spec/spec.md

   // SHOULD provide the ID of the volume group snapshot in this field.
   // If provided, CO MUST use this field to indicate that this snapshot
   // is part of the specified group snapshot.
+  // If not provided, CO SHALL not indicate this snapshot is part of
+  // a group snapshot and allow it to be deleted separately.
   // If this message is inside a VolumeGroupSnapshot message, the value
   // MUST be the same as the group_snapshot_id in that message. string group_snapshot_id = 6 [(alpha_field) = true];